Writing Concert Program Notes:

 - Michael Steinberg, The Symphony: A Listener's Guide.
 The Concerto: A Listener's Guide.
 Choral Masterworks: A Listener's Guide.
 Steinberg, longtime annotator of the San Francisco Symphony (also New York & Boston) is one of my favorite annotators to read.
 His notes are exhaustively researched, often incorporating some of the latest musicological work, and always well-written and enjoyable.
 These three books collect his notes in three broad genres.

 - D. Kern Holoman, Evenings with the Orchestra.
 Holoman wrote most of these notes for the Sacramento Symphony Orchestra and the University of California - Davis.
 Thoroughly well-written and intelligent.
-Holoman is occasionally opinionated but always readable.
+Holoman is occasionally opinionated but always useful.

 - All Music Guide to Classical Music: The Definitive Guide to Classical Music.
 Huge collection (something like 800 pieces) of program notes and other essays...in teeny, tiny print!
 The quality of the individual notes varies considerably, but they are generally well-researched and fact-checked.
 Most of the of the AMG notes are also available online.